 Christian Aid and its fellow consortium members CARE International Malawi and ActionAid Malawi together managed 10 local organisations with long-standing local experience who deliver ECRP on the ground.

 ECRP enabled vulnerable households to move beyond survival and subsistence, to enjoy thriving and dignified lives: enough food and a steady income, safe conditions, and the resources and confidence to embrace new opportunities and manage risks that threaten them.

 Christian Aid and its partners worked closely with DISCOVER, a sister consortium under the ECRP banner led by Concern Universal.

 Through their eyes: using the powerful tools of participatory photography and real-life stories to help to demonstrate impact, validate results and strengthen the resilience and climate change work of ECRP Malawi.

-Village savings and loans (VSL) groups, where villagers start their own small bank, saving and lending to members with interest, have helped communities build sustainable, resilient livelihoods.
-People use the money to improve their homes, buy essentials or invest in business ideas or agricultural inputs, such as better seeds.
-In particular, women (who make up 65% of those reached by ECRP) have embraced the groups, in which almost 55,000 ECRP households participate.
+Village savings and loans (VSL) groups, where villagers start their own small bank, saving and lending to members with interest, helped communities build sustainable, resilient livelihoods.
+People used the money to improve their homes, buy essentials or invest in business ideas or agricultural inputs, such as better seeds.
+In particular, women (who make up 65% of those reached by ECRP) embraced the groups, in which almost 55,000 ECRP households participate.

-ECRP communities are better prepared for disasters thanks to early warning systems, improved access to weather forecasts and village civil protection committees (VCPCs).
+ECRP communities were better prepared for disasters thanks to early warning systems, improved access to weather forecasts and village civil protection committees (VCPCs).
 When torrential rains in 2015 caused massive flooding in southern Malawi, these strategies were integral to preventing greater loss of life and in identifying immediate and longer term recovery needs.